This handy guide explains everything you need to know about the ACAT assessment process and how to apply for aged care funding.

 Permanent residential care and Home Care Package approvals do not expire, unless the ACAT approval was granted only for a specific period.

-If your health status or care needs have changed, it is a good idea to be reassessed though, so the support you receive is appropriate and adequate for your needs.
+If your health status or care needs have changed, it is a good idea to be reassessed.
+The support you receive should always be appropriate and adequate for your needs.

 If you have been declined subsidised support in the past, you can re-apply and be re-assessed.